George, Washington's

 The Current Board of Directors of the George Community Hall Includes:

-Jeannie Kiehn, July 4 Parade Director;
+Jeannie Kiehn (Georgettes President; July 4 Parade Manager)

 The George Community Hall, established in 1964, has proven to be vital to the cultural life of the little city of George, Washington.
 For many years, we have provided a beautiful space for rental events as well as promoted artistic and cultural endeavors throughout the community.
 If you want to rent our hall for an upcoming event or want to learn more about us, get involved, or donate, call us today or use the form below.